troutowicz/troutowicz.github.io/_posts/2016-1-2-filtering-with-rsync.md

 total size is 0  speedup is 0.00
 ```

 This method works fine if the plan is to put the command in a script for repeated use.
 But what if we want to interactively test the options on the command line?
-The above solution can be typed on the command line just fine, but the escape characters and long option names leave alot to be desired.
+The above solution can be typed on the command line just fine, but the escape characters and long option names leave a lot to be desired.
 What if we explicitly use rsync's `filter` option and provide the filters within a [here doc](http://tldp.org/LDP/abs/html/here-docs.html)?

 ```
 -f, --filter=RULE           add a file-filtering RULE